 • Legitimate emergencies

 We will attack your charges of reckless driving from every angle.
 Moving and stationary radars are not perfect.
 Officers often have trouble remembering important details under cross-examination.
-Our attorneys will work with you to obtain the best possible outcome for your case.
+Our attorneys will work with you to obtain the most favorable outcome for your case.
 When working with us, you should be ready to do the following:

 • Obtain a copy of your driving record or work with us to do so